-- a one-page capability statement of the organisation and/or CV of the project leader(s) - two signed references from referees with no direct financial interest in your project - referees should comment on the project's objectives and the strategies to achieve them - references that provide different perspectives on the proposal; and - referees who work for different organisations. - a letter of support from your organisation's research office or equivalent If you are from a large organisation that confirms alignment of your grant activity to the organisation's international strategies. - If you have a partner/s please also provide a capability and commitment statement including a letter of support from the partner/s and a record of past successful partnerships with the partner/s.
+- referees should comment on the project's objectives and the strategies to achieve them - references that provide different perspectives on the proposal; and - referees who work for different organisations. - a letter of support from your organisation's research office or equivalent if you are from a large organisation that confirms alignment of your grant activity to the organisation's international strategies. - If you have a partner/s please also provide a capability and commitment statement including a letter of support from the partner/s and a record of past successful partnerships with the partner/s.